cardstack/cardstack/README.md

 `cardhost`: the Ember app
 `server`: the server ("the hub")
-`base-cards`: the collection of framework-provided default cards that serve as the foundation for user-created cards `demo-cards`: a collection of demo & test cards
+`core`: shared code that is used by both cardhost and server `base-cards`: the collection of framework-provided default cards that serve as the foundation for user-created cards `demo-cards`: a collection of demo & test cards